firstdraft/appdev-lessons/lessons/rps-rcav-lesson.md

 First make a new folder in `app/views/` by right-clicking on the folder and selecting "New Folder...", then naming the folder `game_templates`.
 Then, right-click on this new folder, select "New File...", and create `user_rock.html.erb`.
 The entire filepath will look like `app/views/game_templates/user_rock.html.erb`.

-**BENP: insert gif of create new folder and create new file steps in GitPod**
+**BENP: insert gif of create new folder and create new file steps in Gitpod**

 By using `:template =>` in `render`, Rails knows to look in `app/views/`.
 We could call the `game_templates/user_rock.html.erb` folder and file whatever we want.
 The user will not see the folder or the file, they will only see **/rock**, the specified route, in their browser.